 In addition, contrast showers are better tolerated by most people than cold showers, which especially in the winter can be very unpleasant, as hot water provides welcome distraction between the cold water periods.

-Needless to say that most people cannot tolerate ice baths / clod plunges, except perhaps after a sauna/steam room session, so for the vast majority of the population they are impractical.
+Needless to say that most people cannot tolerate ice baths/cold plunges, except perhaps after a sauna/steam room session, so for the vast majority of the population they are impractical.

 Cold plunge / ice bath after sauna / steam room for cellulite prevention and reduction

-The only difference is that you can have a contrast shower in your bathroom, while for the sauna/steam room followed by cold plunge / ice bath situation you either need to visit a well equipped health club (most don’t have those facilities, especially the cold ones) or have a specially equipped bathroom / wellness room in your house.
+The only difference is that you can have a contrast shower in your bathroom, while for the sauna/steam room followed by cold plunge/ice bath situation you either need to visit a well equipped health club (most don’t have those facilities, especially cold facilities) or to have a specially equipped bathroom/wellness room in your house.

 Hot showers vs contrast showers: their effect on the body, skin ageing and cellulite in particular